 The DNA profile was developed based on the samples found in the used condoms and investigators announced, “it was determined to be consistent with the profile developed from the underwear of April M. Tinsley.”
 Despite this new taunting from the killer, no arrests were made.

 In April, family and friends marked the 30 year anniversary of Tinsley’s death with a balloon launch.
 Members of the FWPD attended, assuring everyone that they remained committed to solving the cold case.

-In May 2018, Detective Brian Martin, with the Fort Wayne Police Department, made good on that assurance, and arranged for DNA testing and analysis to be done at Parabon NanoLabs using the with the evidence samples in storage.
-On July 2, 2018 the lab company was able to narrow down the DNA sample to two living brothers.
+In May 2018, Detective Brian Martin, with the Fort Wayne Police Department, made good on that assurance and arranged for DNA testing and analysis to be done at Parabon NanoLabs using the evidence samples in storage.
+On July 2, 2018, the lab company was able to narrow down the DNA sample to two living brothers.
 The connection was made using open public genealogy database research by noted genealogist CeCe Moore.
 Moore’s research has also led to the arrest of a man in Washington State for a 1987 double murder.
-An a researcher’s use of the same database is also responsible for leading the police to arrest a man for a strong of killings attributed to the Golden State Killer.
+And a researcher’s use of the same database is also responsible for leading the police to arrest a man for a string of killings attributed to the Golden State Killer.